Code of Ethics of the IPSJ

-In recognition of information technologies having powerful and pervasive influence over society across national borders, and in the hope that information technologies will contribute to society and promote public welfare, we, the members of the Information Processing Society of Japan, shall abide by the following rules of conduct together with any applicable laws and orders in our research, development and use of information technologies.
+In recognition of the powerful and pervasive influence of information technologies on society across national borders, and in the hope that information technologies will contribute to society and promote public welfare, we, the members of the Information Processing Society of Japan, shall abide by the following rules of conduct together with any applicable laws and orders in our research, development and use of information technologies.

 1. As members of society:

-- We shall not cause harm to the life, safety and property of others.
+- We shall not cause harm to the life, health, safety or property of others.

-- We shall respect the person and privacy of others.
+- We shall respect the personhood and privacy of others.

 - We shall honor intellectual property rights and the fruits of intellectual endeavors of others.

-- We shall observe the operational standards and rules of information systems and networks.
+- We shall observe the operational standards and rules of information systems, networks, and data.

 2. As professionals:

-- We shall continuously strive to improve our professional competence and put in our best efforts in performing our professional works.
+- We shall continuously strive to improve our professional competence and put in our best efforts in performing our professional tasks.

 - We shall honor facts and data.